 I originally planned on spending just a couple of nights here but was instantly sucked in by the friendly locals, cheap beer and plentiful doner kebab shops (yeah, seriously).

 If you are planning a jaunt through Europe or looking for somewhere to spend an action-packed few days, Berlin is the city for you.
+Not only is Berlin safe, but it’s also packed with things to do!

 The thing is, this is a popular city and it has been written about a hundred and one times… I don’t want to give you folks information which you can easily find in a Lonely Planet and so, without further ado, I am proud to unveil the adventurer’s (hipsters need not apply) guide to Berlin…